-Although credit for this category was not requested, the property is abutting land enrolled in the PBRS program to the east (parcel 222006-9018).
-The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to this adjacent land, which exceeds the category's requirement.
+The property is abutting land enrolled in the PBRS program to the south (parcel 182507-9034) and Tolt River - John McDonald Park to the east (parcel 172507-9010).
+The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to these adjacent lands, which exceeds the category's requirement.
 Credit for this category is recommended.